nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Filtering persons by criteria: `filter`

-Filters the displayed list of persons in the address book to include all persons who meet the specified criteria and displays them with index numbers.
+Filters the displayed list of persons in SalesContactPro to include all persons who meet the specified criteria and displays them with index numbers.

 Format: `filter [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​ [i/INCOME_GROUP…​] [age/AGE_CRITERIA…​]`